Affair with Kitty Hunter:

-- she prevented him from giving Reebkomp the name Herbert in 1781,
+She prevented him from giving Reebkomp the surname "Herbert".

-they ended up in separate quarters at Wilton (him downstairs, her upstairs),
+She and Henry ended up in separate quarters at Wilton (him downstairs, her upstairs).

 suffered his first bout of insanity in 1788,

-and she had to endure the embarrassment of his unwanted attentions,
+and she had to endure (at age 51) the embarrassment of his unwanted attentions.

 bur Wilton parish church.

-Elizabeth suffered unwanted attentions of King sporadically until 1805,
+Elizabeth suffered unwanted attentions of King sporadically until 1805 (her age 68).

 The 10th Earl as a boy, 1748 (age 14).